nagvalhm/integral/README.md

 Upon completion of the experiment, all participants will be informed that they had been under covert observation.

+This metric may reflect the result's potential demand.
-In the author's opinion, this metric may reflect the level of the community's acceptance of the result and its potential demand.
+(In the author's opinion, this metric may reflect the level of the community's acceptance of the result and its potential demand.)